User Guide

 • Edit Comment: Displays a template on a new tab with a COMMENT ON EXTENSION query.

-• Drop Extension UI: The Drop Extension UI will open a prompt confirming if the given extension should be dropped.
+• Drop Extension: The Drop Extension will open a prompt confirming if the given extension should be dropped.
 Cascading can be enabled if desired.

 SQL Templates

 The application automatically creates a template for actions selected in the DB Entity Tree.
-For example, a new record can be created by right-clicking on a table object and selecting Data Actions Insert record.
+For example, vacuum table template can be created by right-clicking on a table object and selecting Table Actions Vacuum table.
 For a given table, the following text was generated in a query tab:

-Image showing the autogenerated template for an INSERT query
+Image showing the autogenerated template for an VACUUM query

 Backup and Restore

-The Backup and Restore features provide a user interface for PostgreSQL’s pg_dump, pg_dumpall, and pg_restore commands.
+PgManage has a convenient user interface for Postgres’s pg_dump, pg_dumpall, and pg_restore set of commands.

-The different backup/restore jobs will be displayed under the Jobs section.
+The backup/restore operations are listed under the Jobs section.
 Here, information such as PID, Type, Server, Object, Start Time, Status, Duration, and Actions will be displayed.

 PIGZ Support

-PIGZ compression is now available for Linux.
+A more performant PIGZ backup compressor is supported on Linux.
 If desired, PIGZ needs to be installed on the target OS.
 For example, in Ubuntu, you may install it as follows:

 sudo apt update -y